garret1317/yt-dlp-rajiko/README.md

 The authentication code is based heavily on [the work of jackyzy823](https://github.com/jackyzy823/rajiko/).

-I've been advised that it would be risky to merge it into yt-dlp proper, as it uses a key reverse-engineered from the mobile app, so it's a plugin instead.
+I've been advised that it would be risky to merge it into yt-dlp proper as it uses a key reverse-engineered from the mobile app, so it's a plugin instead.

 ## Installation